rutomoda/KeyCapGenerator/README.md

 - Command Validations need to be implemented
 - Code is really messy and needs to be cleaned up and properly encapsulated
 - Honor KLE legend positioning; right now all legends are centered, but can be offset in one single direction
-- Use KLE row feature: Rows can be configured in KLE, might be useful to utilize
+- Support KLE row feature: keycap rows can be configured in KLE, might be useful to utilize, especially to generate GMK base set style layouts
+- Support KLE rotation feature
 - Offer more options for keycap generation (automatic lofting and scaling)
 - Add "Cut switch cavity" command
 - Make it easier to apply different appearances to legends and keycaps